Gifting versus bequeathing calculators

 Inputs, additional to those described for the US calculator, are the tax rates on gifts for the donor and the recipient.
 The relative after tax of making a gift is given by the ratio of the future value of one currency unit to the recipient to the future value to the estate if this one currency unit had been retained by the estate.
 For the scenario presented the relative value of gifting was 2.222, 1.777, 1.955 and 2.699 in the tax free, recipient taxable, donor taxable and charitable contexts respectively.

 Edit the blue cells in the spreadsheet and enter your data and the calculations in the bottom boxes of the spreadsheet will refresh.
-If you appreciate our efforts and would like to make a voluntary contribution of any amount to help us maintain and improve this site please do so at this link.

 As noted earlier gifting may not be recommended if you think you will outlive your assets.
 There is a lot of longevity in my family as well as my wife’s family and I am not yet confident I will not out-live my assets.
 Hence, all I have gifted so far are for my children’s educational 529’s and some crummy T-shirts to my wife and daughter with the art work below.
 Wish you all a lot of net worth so you can treat your cutie pie’s a lot better!